-HRMS solutions typically keep track of changing regulations, notifies managers to make sure they are complying with the latest regulations, and updates the system to reflect these changes.
+HRMS solutions typically keep track of changing regulations, notify managers to make sure they are complying with the latest regulations, and update the system to reflect these changes.

 Is the focus on improving the recruiting and onboarding process?
 Is it on establishing a way to centralize data and track employee performance?

-For example, you may already have a payroll solution in place that works perfectly fine, but would like an HRMS solution for talent management.
+For example, you may already have a payroll solution in place that works but would like an HRMS solution for talent management.

-This will put you in prime position to make a well-informed decision when selecting an HRMS.
+This will put you in a prime position to make a well-informed decision when selecting an HRMS.